chaitra-jagadeesh/vr_predictive_maintenance/README.md

 # vr_predictive_maintenance
-Predict performance of VR to estimate the  attendees captured in a venue/in an event
+Predict performance of VR to estimate the  attendees captured in a venue/an event